RahulGaur/asappChallenge/README.md

   }
 }
 ```

+This request calls the auth service to check if the authentication bearer is valid or not.
+If not, it rejects the request.

 2. /message : GET request to receive messages.
 Please note it requires an authentication token as a header.
 Returns list of messages.